StarRocks/starrocks/docs/loading/Loading_data_template.md

 #### Gather connection details

-> Note
+> **NOTE**
 >
-> The examples use IAM-based authentication.
+> The examples use IAM user-based authentication.
 Other authentication methods are available and linked at the bottom of this page.

 Loading data from S3 requires having the:

 - S3 bucket
-- S3 object keys (object names) if accessing a specific object in the bucket
+- S3 object keys (object names) if accessing a specific object in the bucket.
+Note that the object key can include a prefix if your S3 objects are stored in sub-folders.
+The full syntax is linked in **more information**.
 - S3 region
 - Access key and secret

 #### Start a Broker Load

-This `LOAD` job has four main sections:
+This job has four main sections:

 - `LABEL`: A string used when querying the state of a `LOAD` job.
 - `LOAD` declaration: The source URI, destination table, and the source data format.
 - `BROKER`: The connection details for the source.
 - `PROPERTIES`: Timeout value and any other properties to apply to this job.

-> Tip
+> **NOTE**
 >
-> The dataset used in these examples is available in a StarRocks S3 bucket.
+> The dataset used in these examples is hosted in an S3 bucket in a StarRocks account.
 Any valid `aws.s3.access_key` and `aws.s3.secret_key` can be used, as the object is readable by any AWS authenticated user.
 Substitute your credentials for `AAA` and `BBB` in the commands below.

 ```SQL
 LOAD LABEL user_behavior